SSI-Sport-Tech/ssh-tunnel-setup-for-power-bi-desktop-on-windows/README.md

 2. Click on the "Download" button to download the `PBIDesktopSetup_x64.exe.exe` file.
 3. Run the downloaded `PBIDesktopSetup_x64.exe.exe` file and follow the installation instructions.
 4. After installation, a shortcut for Power BI Desktop should appear on your desktop.
 If it does not, follow the steps below to create one manually.
+5. [OPTIONAL] If MySQL database driver is not installed, download and install MySQL database ADO.NET driver from [MySQL Community Downloads](https://dev.mysql.com/downloads/connector/net/).
+This is required to for PowerBI to make connection to MySQL databases.

 #### Step 2: [OPTIONAL] Create a Shortcut Manually (if needed)
 1. Navigate to the installation directory of Power BI Desktop.
 By default, it is usually located at: